- How to Access the Data

 Register an Account

-In order to download data, users must register for a free account.
+To download data, users must register for a free account.
 Apply for access here.
+We also have a video tutorial on how to create an account.
 Your application will be reviewed within two working days.

 Browse the contents of the PMA survey

 IPUMS is an integrated data discovery and extraction system.
 Video tutorials describe how to use the dissemination system.
 IPUMS PMA differs from most other IPUMS projects (except IPUMS DHS) by requiring you to select the unit of analysis before browsing and selecting variables.
 In IPUMS PMA, you choose between downloading records of persons (and their household characteristics) or records of health facilities for either family planning surveys or nutrition surveys.
 You may also choose person-level data for a COVID-19 survey or infant-level data from a panel study on maternal and newborn health.
 See our video tutorial on IPUMS PMA for more detail about the units of analysis.Back to top